DatGuyViper/V-ware-Fortnite-external/README.md

  # Basic redshirt paste

- # looks goot to pasters
+ # looks good to pasters

  # trumpware pastes from this